Landcruiser87/pyonrpi/rp4.md

 The first time the system boots, you'll think its running extremely slowly and reconsider whether the 32 bit option was maybe the choice.
 Give it a little time.
 The install process for Linux is slightly different in that its optimizing path structure as its building the first time on the fly.
 So it takes a little extra compute to get the job done.

-### Module 1.2: Headless Setup Configuration (The Modern Way)
+### Module 1.2: WIFI / SSH / timezone setup

 A headless setup (lacking a monitor, keyboard, or mouse) is standard for an automation server.
-The Raspberry Pi Imager provides a modern, integrated method for pre-configuring the OS for headless access.
+The Raspberry Pi Imager provides a modern, integrated method for pre-configuring the OS for SSH access.

 #### Advanced Options Menu
 Historically, enabling SSH on a headless Pi required mounting the flashed SD card and manually creating an empty file named ssh in the boot partition.
 This method is now obsolete for initial setup.

 The Imager features an advanced options menu, accessible by pressing CTRL + SHFT + X 11 or clicking the gear icon.
 This menu is the key to a true zero-touch headless configuration.
 Before flashing the SD card, this menu allows the administrator to:
 - Set a hostname (e.g., my-pi)
 - Enable SSH permanently